staerk-ha-addons/repository-edge/technitium-dns/DOCS.md

 ## DNS Flow and Protocol Options

 > This diagram illustrates how DNS queries flow through your network, showing both unencrypted (🔓) and encrypted (🔐) paths.
-Local devices can use either standard DNS or secure protocols (DoH/DoT/DoQ) to query the Technitium DNS Server, which then forwards requests to Cloudflare using selected forwarders.
+Local devices can use either standard DNS or secure protocols (DoH/DoT/DoQ) to query the Technitium DNS Server, which then forwards requests to Cloudflare using selected dns_forwarders.

 ![DNS flow diagram][dns-diagram]